-- Put the AirPods Pro in Charging Case and then take them out
+- Put AirPods Pro in charging case and then take them out

-- Restart the Devices Connected with AirPods Pro
+- Restart the device connected with AirPods Pro

 - Reconnect AirPods Pro with your iPhone or Mac

 - Update Software of your iPhone, Mac, or Apple Watch

 - Contact Apple Support

 1. Check your AirPods Pro battery levels

 When the AirPods Pro runs out of battery, they automatically disconnect from paired devices.
 However, your AirPods may also disconnect randomly if the battery is at the lower end, so make sure to keep them charged.